pr0x7/pr0x7/README.md

 # 💫 About Me:
-🤖 Machine Learning research engineer
+🤖 on the make Machine Learning research engineer

 ## 🌐 Socials: